knative/docs/serving/gke-assigning-static-ip-address.md

 external IP address of the `istio-ingressgateway` service to a static IP.

-If you have configured a [custom ingress gateway](setting-up-custom-ingress-gateway.md) you will use the name of your gateway service in the steps below instead of `istio-ingressgateway`.
+If you have configured a [custom ingress gateway](setting-up-custom-ingress-gateway.md), replace `istio-ingressgateway` with the name of your gateway service in the steps below. gateway service in the steps below instead of `istio-ingressgateway`.

 ## Step 1: Reserve a static IP address